ankitects/faqs/src/sounds-or-images-are-not-appearing-on-ankiweb-or-the-mobile-clients.md

 If it was a shared deck, please report the issue to the shared deck author.
 If the differences in case are regular, you can try fix the problem using Anki's find&replace feature in the browser.
 For example, if the link is for "dog.JPG" but the file on disk is "dog.jpg", you can click browse, select all cards, and use find&replace to replace JPG with jpg.

+If the filename is too long, the file will fail to sync even if the filename is correct in Anki.
+In that case, renaming the file (both in your file explorer and in Anki) so that it has a shorter name will fix this problem.

 If that doesn't explain your issue, please check that the computer you're on is not using a vfat/fat32 file system.
 Anki currently is unable to detect changes to the media folder when it's on such a filesystem, so media syncing will not work in this case.
 A workaround is planned for a future release.